Bless the Broken Road: Rascal Flatts version

-The highest-charting rendition is by the country music group Rascal Flatts, who cut the song for the Feels Like Today album.
+The highest-charting rendition is by the country music group Rascal Flatts, who cut the song for their third studio album Feels Like Today.
 Released in November 2004, this version spent five weeks at number one on Hot Country Singles & Tracks.
-It also won a Grammy Award for Best Country Song and earned a platinum certification from the Recording Industry Association of America.
+It also won a Grammy Award for Best Country Song and earned a seven-times platinum certification from the Recording Industry Association of America.
 The song topped the 2 million mark in paid downloads on September 18, 2010.
 It's Rascal Flatts' third song to reach that mark, following "Life Is a Highway" and "What Hurts the Most".
 As of January 2020, the song has sold 3,719,000 copies in the US.

 On May 25, 2005, during a live performance on American Idol by Carrie Underwood and Rascal Flatts, an additional version was recorded.
 While not in wide release, and never included on an album, the version received enough radio airplay to enter the country music charts at number 50.

 In 2009, an acoustic version recorded by Rascal Flatts was included in the soundtrack of Hannah Montana: The Movie.

 On May 19, 2012, "Bless the Broken Road" debuted at number 76 and went to number 41 next week on the UK Singles chart (The Official Charts Company), the band's first and only appearance on the chart.

 On February 26, 2020, the song received renewed attention after California-based artist RMR sampled the piano melody for his debut song "Rascal".
 The song and music video would go on to be a viral hit.